-- (a) the landlord who is seeking possession intends to sell a freehold or leasehold interest in the dwelling-house or to grant a lease of the dwelling-house for a term certain of more than 21 years which is not terminable before the end of that term by notice given by or to the landlord; - (b) the assured tenancy on which the dwelling-house is let did not come into being by virtue of any provision of Schedule 1 to the Rent Act 1977 or section 4 of the Rent (Agriculture) Act 1976; - (c) either - (i) the current tenancy began at least 1 year before the relevant date, or - (ii) at the relevant date, notice of a compulsory acquisition in relation to the dwelling-house has been given, the landlord intends to sell their interest in the dwelling-house to the acquiring authority and the acquiring authority intends to acquire it; - (d) the landlord seeking possession is not- - (i) a non-profit registered provider of social housing, - (ii) a body registered as a social landlord in the register maintained under section 1 of the Housing Act 1996, - (iii) a body registered as a social landlord in the register kept under section 20(1) of the Housing (Scotland) Act 2010, - (iv) a housing trust, within the meaning of the Housing Associations Act 1985, which is a charity, or - (v) where the dwelling-house is social housing within the meaning of Part 2 of the Housing and Regeneration Act 2008, a profit-making registered provider of social housing.
+(a) the landlord who is seeking possession intends to sell a freehold or leasehold interest in the dwelling-house or to grant a lease of the dwelling-house for a term certain of

+- more than 21 years which is not terminable before the end of that term by notice given by or to the landlord; - (b) the assured tenancy on which the dwelling-house is let did not come into being by virtue of any provision of Schedule 1 to the Rent Act 1977 or section 4 of the Rent (Agriculture) Act 1976; - (c) at the relevant date, either - - (i) the current tenancy has existed for at least 6 months, or - (ii) notice of a compulsory acquisition in relation to the dwelling-house has been given, the landlord intends to sell their interest in the dwelling-house to the acquiring authority and the acquiring authority intends to acquire it; - (d) the landlord seeking possession is not- - (i) a non-profit registered provider of social housing, - (ii) a body registered as a social landlord in the register maintained under section 1 of the Housing Act 1996, - (iii) a body registered as a social landlord in the register kept under section 20(1) of the Housing (Scotland) Act 2010, - (iv) a housing trust, within the meaning of the Housing Associations Act 1985, which is a charity, or - (v) where the dwelling-house is social housing within the meaning of Part 2 of the Housing and Regeneration Act 2008, a profit-making registered provider of social housing.

-In paragraph (c)(ii), "sell" includes transfer.
+In paragraph (c)(ii), "sell" includes transfer."